 Another option is to take the express boat that departs from Tromso Tuesdays at 16:00 or Thursdays at 16:00 or Sunday at 14:30, and then the southbound Hurtigruten back from Skjervøy to Tromso.
 The Hurtigruta departs from Skjervøy at 19:45 (18:30 in April and May), and arrives in Tromso at 23:45.

 If you want to see some of the many beautiful small islands outside of Tromso and Kvaloya, you can take a ferry round-trip from Belvik in Skulsfjord on Kvaloya.
 The ferry goes to the islands Vengsøy, Musvær, and Risøy before returning back to Belvik and it is a beautiful trip.
 The round-trip takes about 2-3 hours and has several departures every day.

 Phew, there you go, our ultimate guide to my hometown Tromso!

 To sum up, the cable car is a real must when visiting Tromso, along with the Polaria and the Polar Museum.
-Then it depends whether you visit in the winter or summer, but the Northern Lights, skiing, dog sledding, and going whale watching are the winter highlights and hiking in the midnight sun, boat trip, and fishing is, in my opinion, the must-dos in summer.
+Then it depends on whether you visit in the winter or summer.
+In winter the highlights are Northern Lights, skiing, dog sledding, fjord boat trip/whale watching.
+In summer the highlights are hiking in the midnight sun, boat trip, and fishing.

-By the way, have you seen the movie Insomnia from 2002 starring Al Pacino, Robin Williams and Hillary Shcwank?
+By the way, have you seen the movie Insomnia from 2002 starring Al Pacino, Robin Williams, and Hillary Schwank?
 Did you know that it is actually a remake of a Norwegian film also called Insomnia from 1997 which was filmed in Tromso?
 The police officer played by Stellan Skarsgård is really struggling with the midnight sun and cannot sleep due to the bright nights, as the title refers to.
-You can watch the trailer of the original Insomnia from Tromso here:
+You can watch the trailer of the original Insomnia from Tromso here.